 Peace & Justice Neighbor to Neighbor

+Our Church calls us to witness and ministry.
 We turn to our Dominican tradition to find our way in these troubled times.
-That tradition calls upon us to be present with and for our neighbors during times of trial; to pray during times of loss, of grief; and and to call upon each other for a renewal of hope.
+That tradition calls upon us to be present with and for our neighbors during times of trial; to pray during times of loss, of grief; and to call upon each other for a renewal of hope.

 From 4:00 – 4:30 pm each Thursday, from Aug.
 15 through Sept.
 19, we will stand vigil on our front lawn at Marywood to promote messages of peace and neighbor loving neighbor.